LilyNeilsen/tswd-portfolio/visualizing-government-debt.md

 ## Working with Tableau

 This second image is a heat map of the debt to GDP ratio by country which was created using Tableau.
-The data used to create this heat map can be accessed at https://www.oecd.org/en/data/indicators/general-government-debt.html
+The data used for this heat map was from the [OECD](https://www.oecd.org/en/data/indicators/general-government-debt.html)